dotnet/runtime/src/mono/wasm/README.md

 ### Windows

-To run the libraries tests on windows, we have `RunTests` target.
-Without setting additional properties, it will run tests for all libraries on `V8` and `SpiderMonkey` engines:
+To run the libraries tests on windows, we have the `RunTests` target.
+Without setting additional properties, it will run tests for all libraries on `v8` and `SpiderMonkey` engines:

 `dotnet build /t:RunTests wasm.proj`